sonic-net/SONiC/doc/port-si/Port_SI_Per_Speed.md

 Within the "PORT_MEDIA_SETTINGS" section (or "GLOBAL_MEDIA_SETTINGS" if dealing with port ranges, instead of individual ports), the SI values for each port are organized into four levels of hierarchy:

 * The first level relates to the vendor_key/media_key level
 * The second hierarchy level is the lane_speed_key level, which specifies the port speed and lane count.
+Entries at this hierarchy level always begin with the prefix 'speed:'.
 * On the third level, we encounter the names of the SI fields.
 * Finally, at the last hierarchy level, the corresponding values for these fields are presented.